tilezen/vector-datasource/README.md

 where .{format} can be .json for GeoJSON, .topojson for TopoJSON, or .mvt for Mapbox Vector Tiles.

-D3 uses a different zoom level that the maptiles you may be used to.
+D3 uses a different zoom level than the maptiles you may be used to.
 Default zoom for a map is set using `d3.geo.mercator` and `.scale()` – in this example, 21 is roughly equivalent to z13.

 ```var projection = d3.geo.mercator()
     .scale((1 << 21) / 2 / Math.PI)```